Operadic actions on long knots and 2-string links: Operadic actions

-This new structure on the space of framed long knots generalizes the stacking operation in the following sense: acting with two side by side rectangles of width $1$ on two knots results in their concatenation.
-In particular, the $\Com$-algebra structure on $\pi_0 EC(1, D^2)$ induced from $\cubes{2} \rightarrow \EE_{EC(1, D^2)}$ is the monoid structure described in Section \ref{EmbeddingSpacesKnot}.
+This recently developed structure on the space of framed long knots generalizes the stacking operation in the following sense: acting with two side-by-side rectangles of width $1$ on two knots results in their concatenation.
+In particular, the $\Com$--algebra structure on $\pi_0 EC(1, D^2)$ induced from $\cubes{2} \rightarrow \EE_{EC(1, D^2)}$ is the monoid structure described in Subsection \ref{EmbeddingSpacesKnot}.

-\begin{Thm}[Budney, \cite{Budney}] The fat long knots $\KKhat$ form a sub-$\cubes{2}$-algebra of $EC(1, D^2)$. \end{Thm}
+\begin{Thm}[Budney~\cite{Budney}] The fat long knots $\KKhat$ form a sub--$\cubes{2}$--algebra of $EC(1,D^2)$. \end{Thm}